theOehrly/Fast-F1/docs/contributing/coding_guide.rst

 ---------------

-Whenever a pull request is created or updated, various automated test tools will run on all supported platforms and versions of Python.
+Whenever a pull request is created or updated, various automated test tools will run on all supported versions of Python.

 Make sure that all test are passing.
 (All checks are listed at the bottom of the GitHub page of your pull request)